bdemir97/bugi_binance_bot/README.md

 - `DECISION_ALGORITHM`:
     1. ADX and RSI
-    2. To be added
+    4. Ichimoku Cloud

 - `SYMBOL1` & `SYMBOL2`: The trading pair (e.g., MINA and USDT).

-- `CANDLE_INTERVAL`: The interval of the candlesticks for trading up to 30 minutes as integer (1 / 3 / 5 / 15 / 30).
+- `CANDLE_INTERVAL`: The interval of the candlesticks for trading up to 30 minutes as integer (1 / 3 / 5 / 15 / 30 / 60).

 - **Thresholds & Periods:** Including Volatility, Heikin Ashi, RSI Buy and Sell, ADX, MA Crossovers and Supertrend.